-The Medical Executive Committee shall establish the amount of annual Medical Staff and Allied Health Professional dues.
+The Medical Executive Committee shall establish the amount of annual Medical Staff, Allied Health and Advanced Practice Professional dues.
 Notice of dues shall be given to the staff by written notice in January.
 Dues are payable on or before March 31 of each year.
 If dues are not paid by April 1, a special notice of delinquency shall be sent to the practitioner and an additional 30 days given in which to make payment.
-All new staff members shall be billed on a pro-rated basis and given 30 days in which to make payment for the current year upon their appointment to the staff.
-Failure to render payment shall result in automatic suspension as provided in Section 6.6-8.
-Special assessments may be levied by a majority vote of the active staff, and rules of payment similar to those described above in terms of time frame shall apply.
+Failure to render payment shall result in automatic suspension as provided in Section 6.4-1.